-Trump ex-top aide Manafort changes mind, cooperates in Russia probe
+Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

 Moscow rejects the conclusions of U.S. intelligence agencies that it interfered in the American democratic process and Trump denies campaign collusion.

-“He knows nothing harmful to the president and the plea is the best evidence of that,” Rudy Giuliani, the former New York City mayor who is representing Trump in the Russia probe, told Reuters on Friday.
+“He knows nothing harmful to the president and the plea is the best evidence of that,” Rudy Giuliani, the former New York City mayor who is representing Trump in the Russia probe, told Reuters.

 Manafort was present at a June, 2016, Trump Tower meeting with a Russian lawyer at which his son expected to receive possibly damaging information about election opponent Clinton.
 Trump’s critics have pointed to the meeting as evidence of the collusion with Russia that Trump denies.